AET-MetallicGlass/Supplementary-Data-Codes/README.md

 ### OS Requirements

-The package development version is tested on Linux operating systems.
-The developmental version of the package has been tested on the following systems:
+This package has been tested on the following Operating System:

 Linux: CentOS 6 2.6.32
-Mac OSX:
 Windows: Windows 10 18368.778
+Mac OSX: We have not tested it on a Mac yet, but it should in principle work.

 ### Matlab Version Requirements

-The package is tested with `Matlab` R2019b.
-For correctly using of this package, we suggest `Matlab` version R2018a or higher.
+This package has been tested with `Matlab` R2019b.
+All the codes have to run in their own folders.
+We recommend the use of `Matlab` version R2018a or higher to test the data and source codes.

 # Repo Contents

-### 1. Input Experiment Data
+### 1. Experiment Data

 Folder: [1_Measured_data](./1_Measured_data)

-Denoised and aligned experimental projections by applying the Block-Matching and 3D filtering (BM3D) algorithm for the Metallic Glass sample.
-Please visit [BM3D package](http://www.cs.tut.fi/~foi/GCF-BM3D/) for more details.
+This folder contains 51 experimental projections after denoising and alignment as well as their corresponding angles.

-### 2. RESIRE Package
+### 2. The REal Space Iterative REconstruction (RESIRE) Package

 Folder: [2_RESIRE_package](./2_RESIRE_package)

-The Real Space Iterative Reconstruction (RESIRE) algorithm package.
-Run the sample code `Main_RESIRE_sample.m` to see the reconstruction from smaller size sample.
-Run the main code `Main_RESIRE_MG.m` to get the reconstruction of Metallic Glass nanoparticle.
+Run the sample code Main_RESIRE_sample.m to get the 3D reconstruction of a smaller test object.
+Run the main code `Main_RESIRE_MG.m` to obtain the 3D reconstruction of the metallic glass sample.

-### 3. Output Experiment Reconstruction Volume
+### 3. Reconstructed 3D Volume

 Folder: [3_Final_reconstruction_volume](./3_Final_reconstruction_volume)

-The Final reconstruction volume of the Metallic Glass nanoparticle achieved from Main_RESIRE_MG.m.
+This folder contains the 3D volume of the metallic glass sample reconstructed from `Main_RESIRE_MG.m`.

-### 4. Tracing and Classification
+### 4. Atom Tracing and Classification

 Folder: [4_Tracing_and_classification](./4_Tracing_and_classification)

-Run the main code `Main_polynomial_tracing.m` to get the initial tracing results from the reconstruction volume.
-After manually check the peak position, run the main code `Main_classification.m` to get the atomic species results of the Metallic Glass nanoparticle.
+Run the code `Main_polynomial_tracing.m` to trace the initial atomic positions from the reconstructed 3D volume.
+After the manual checking of the 3D atomic positions, run the code Main_classification.m to classify the eight elements in the sample into three different types: Co and Ni as type 1, Ru, Rh, Pd and Ag as type 2, and Ir and Pt as type 3.

-### 5. Position Refinement
+### 5. Atomic Position Refinement

 Folder: [5_Position_refinement](./5_Position_refinement)

-Run the main code `Main_position_refinement.m` to get the finalized atomic position of Metallic Glass nanoparticle.
+Run the code `Main_position_refinement.m` to refine the 3D atomic coordinates in the metallic glass sample.

-### 6. Output Experimental Atomic Model
+### 6. Experimental Atomic Model

 Folder: [6_Final_coordinates](./6_Final_coordinates)

-The Final atomic model and species of the Metallic Glass nanoparticle.
+The final 3D atomic model and chemical species (i.e. type 1, 2 and 3) of the metallic glass sample.

 ### 7. Post Data Analysis —— Short Range Order

 Folder: [7_Data_analysis_sro](./7_Data_analysis_sro)

-Run the code `Main_1_rdf_and_boo_calculation_all_atoms.m` to get the Radial Distribution Function (RDF) and Bond Orientation Order (BOO) for all atoms in the Metallic Glass nanoparticle; Run the code `Main_2_rdf_calculation_amorphous_region.m` to get the Radial Distribution Function (RDF) and Pair Distribution Function (PDF) for amorphous atoms in the Metallic Glass nanoparticle; Run the code `Main_3_voronoi_calculation_amorphous_region.m` to get the Voronoi index for all atoms in the Metallic Glass nanoparticle.
+Run the code `Main_1_rdf_and_boo_calculation_all_atoms.m` to calculate the radial distribution function and the bond orientation order parameter for all the atoms in the metallic glass sample; Run the code `Main_2_rdf_calculation_amorphous_region.m` to compute the radial distribution function and pair distribution function for all the amorphous atoms in the sample; Run the code `Main_3_voronoi_calculation_amorphous_region.m` to determine the Voronoi indices for all the atoms in the sample.

 ### 8. Post Data Analysis —— Medium Range Order

 Folder: [8_Data_analysis_mro](./8_Data_analysis_mro)

-Run the code `Main_1_potential_mro.m` to calculate the potential Medium Range Order (MRO) networks based on breadth first search algorithm; Run the code `Main_2_final_mro.m` to get the final MRO networks to fill in the whole nanoparticle.
+Run the code `Main_1_potential_mro.m` to identify the possible MROs based on the breadth first search algorithm; Run the code `Main_2_final_mro.m` to determine the final MROs in the metallic glass sample.